lambda-9/ca-cert-generation/README.md

 ## Quick start:

+### Generate a new root certificate authority

+1. `cp -R root-ca-csr-examples <csr-config-dir>`
-1. Edit root-ca-csr.json and signing-ca-csr.json
+2. edit root-ca-csr.json and signing-ca-csr.json in the new directory.
+Change CNs at least.
-2. `./generate.sh`
+2. `./generate-ca.sh <csr-config-dir>`

 Record the private key passphrases somewhere extremely safe.
 Store root-ca-key-enc.pem (the root CA private key) somewhere extremely safe.
 It